-To read the service confidentiality policy in full click here (PDF).
+You can read the Student Wellbeing Service Service confidentiality policy in full (PDF).
 The confidentiality policy provides detailed information on confidentiality and data protection procedures.

 We store data in accordance with the Data Protection Act.
 Counsellors keep their own records of their work, and these notes are held securely and confidentially for six years, after which they are destroyed.
 These records do not form part of any other record system within the university.

 We also store basic information about each student on a secure and confidential database, which is also kept separate to any other student record system.
 This information is used to compile aggregate data and monitor the service as a whole.
 No information that can be traced back to individuals will be released by the counselling service.